bordoley/reactive-js/README.md

   // we use a variation of the observe operator (observe, onNext, onComplete, onError). onNext(console.log),

-  // Connect the observable to a scheduler, creating a subscription.
+ // Subscribe to the observable using the normal priority scheduler, creating a subscription. subscribe(normalPriority);
-// In reactive-js, we never directly create a Subscriber, but instead
-// use the connect function.
- connect(normalPriority);
 );
 ```